-The rest of us really enjoyed these nut-free energy bits, too.
+The rest of us really enjoyed these nut-free energy bites, too.
 I’m glad I was prodded into coming up with this recipe by the theme of this month’s Go Ahead Honey, It’s Gluten Free carnival.

 Shirley of Gluten Free Easily is hosting this month, and the theme she chose is “When You’re Grain Free and Feeling Like A Nut, But Can’t Eat Tree Nuts or Peanuts!”
 You can view the round up of wonderful recipes here.